DEFRA/defra-docker-dotnetcore/README.md

 ## Image vulnerability scanning

-A GitHub Action runs a nightly Anchore Engine scan of the image published to Docker, and will build and scan pre-release images on push.
+A GitHub Action runs a nightly Anchore Grype scan of the image published to Docker, and will build and scan pre-release images on push.

 This ensures Defra services that use the parent images are starting from a known secure foundation, and can limit patching to only newly added libraries.